ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'ace-groupcomm-profile', with value a CBOR integer that MUST be used to uniquely identify the application profile for group communication.
 Applications of this specification MUST register an application profile identifier and the related value for this parameter in the "ACE Groupcomm Profile" Registry (REQ15).

 * 'pub\_keys', MUST be present if 'get\_pub\_keys' was present in the request, otherwise it MUST NOT be present.
-This parameter is a CBOR byte string, which encodes the public keys of all the group members paired with the respective member identifiers.
-The default encoding for public keys is COSE Keys, so the default encoding for 'pub\_keys' is a CBOR byte string wrapping a COSE\_KeySet (see {{I-D.ietf-cose-rfc8152bis-struct}}), which contains the public keys of all the members of the group.
-In particular, each COSE Key in the COSE\_KeySet includes the node identifier of the corresponding group member as value of its 'kid' key parameter.
-Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT1).
-The specific format of the node identifiers of group members MUST be specified in the application profile (REQ12).
+This parameter is a CBOR array specifying the public keys of the group members, i.e., of all of them or of the ones selected according to the 'get\_pub\_keys' parameter in the request.
+In particular, each element of the array is a CBOR byte string, which wraps the original binary representation of a group member's public key.
+The specific format of public keys is specified by the application profile (REQ6).

 * 'peer\_roles', MUST be present if 'pub\_keys' is also present, otherwise it MUST NOT be present.
 This parameter is a CBOR array of n elements, with n the number of public keys included in the 'pub\_keys' parameter (at most the number of members in the group).
 The i-th element of the array specifies the role (or CBOR array of roles) that the group member associated to the i-th public key in 'pub\_keys' has in the group.
 In particular, each array element is encoded as the role element of a scope entry, as defined in {{ssec-authorization-request}}.